Wehrmachtserdbeere/Natsuki-Bot/Readme.md

 ## Installation

 1. Clone the repository or download the source directly and put it into a folder with nothing else inside.
-2. Create and fill these files:
+2. Create and fill these files (if they do not exist yet):
-   - `botToken.py`
    - `longterm_lists.json`
+   - `.env`
 3. If you run this via Termux, you **must** run these commands in this order:

     ```